Spiderland: Title and packaging

 The title originates from McMahan's younger brother, who thought the record sounded "spidery".
-Its black-and-white cover photograph, which depicts the members of the band treading water in the lake of an abandoned quarry at lake in Utica, Indiana, was taken by Will Oldham.
-An article in The Stranger credits the image as responsible for the later mystique surrounding the publicity-shy band, and notes how "[m]ost people only had seen Slint as four heads floating in a Kentucky quarry on Spiderland's cover.
-Listeners pondered the band's sparsely adorned black-and-white covers as if they were ruins bearing secrets."
+Its black-and-white cover photograph depicts the band members treading water in the lake of an abandoned quarry in Utica, Indiana.
+The photograph was taken by the musician Will Oldham, who was friends with the band and whose father had taken the photograph on the cover of Tweez.
+The Stranger credits the image as responsible for the later mystique surrounding the publicity-shy band, and notes how "most people only had seen Slint as four heads floating in a Kentucky quarry on Spiderland's cover.
+Listeners pondered the band's sparsely adorned black-and-white covers as if they were runes bearing secrets."

 Chris Gaerig of the Michigan Daily wrote that the album cover "captures the joyous fear and violence of the album so precisely it shakes souls.
 The group—submerged in a lake to their chins with deranged smiles—seems to be stalking you, hovering out of the black-and-white façade."
 Several other promotional images have been taken from the same photo session with Oldham.

 The photograph on the back cover is of a dead wolf spider, taken by Noel Saltzman, who also took the uncredited cover photo for their untitled 1994 EP.
 Saltzman found the spider in a shed while working his summer job.
 As it would not remain still enough to be photographed, Saltzman killed, froze, and repositioned it with tweezers to take the shot.
 The inside sleeve contains the message "interested female vocalists write 1864 douglas blvd. louisville, ky.
 40205".
 The words "this recording is meant to be listened to on vinyl" is printed on some CD issues, indicating Slint's preference for analog audio devices.